HAL Light Utility Helicopter: Limited series production

-As of 13 January 2025, HAL expects the order for 12 LSP helicopters to be placed by second quarter of 2025.
-There delays were attributed to supply of flight control system or auto pilot software purchased from the Safran Electronics which has now been delivered.
-The software has been installed on the helicopter.
-HAL has produced 6 LUHs already and had sought help from an international lab based in Netherlands to overcome a particular adjustment.
-The first helicopter will be delivered within 24 months of signing the contract.
-As of 19 February 2025, the LUH prototypes logged 1,161 test flights.
+By January 2025, HAL expects the order for 12 LSP helicopters to be placed by the second quarter of 2025.
+The delays were attributed to supply of flight control system or auto pilot software purchased from Safran Electronics which had already been installed at least one helicopter.
+HAL has produced six LUHs and had sought help from the Netherlands to overcome a particular adjustment.
+The first LUH will be delivered within 24 months of signing the contract.